On Focusing Statistical Power for Searches and Measurements in Particle Physics: Introduction

 For our two case studies, we achieve significant gains using FTS in regimes with small sample sizes and low signal fractions, which is precisely where the most interesting physics can be found.
-Our method constructs confidence intervals via a Neyman construction, which is commonly implemented using a computationally expensive Feldman-Cousins technique~\cite{Feldman:1997qc} in particle physics.
-We also demonstrate a machine learning approach to rapidly perform Neyman construction \cite{pmlr-v119-dalmasso20a,dalmasso_likelihood-free_2024,masserano_simulator-based_2023} that provides valid confidence intervals for complex particle physics datasets.
+Our method constructs confidence intervals by inverting hypothesis tests, following the classical construction \cite{neyman_outline_1937,casella_statistical_2024}.
+This construction is common in particle physics, where confidence intervals for complex models and datasets are often obtained through computationally expensive Monte Carlo pseudo-experiments~\cite{ATLAS:2012gfw,cranmer_practical_2015}.
+A prominent example is the Feldman--Cousins unified construction~\cite{Feldman:1997qc}, which builds a Neyman confidence belt using a likelihood-ratio ordering of the sample space and gives a unified treatment of upper limits and two-sided confidence intervals.
+Our contribution is to retain this inversion-based perspective while replacing the traditional Monte Carlo belt construction with a faster machine learning-based procedure \cite{pmlr-v119-dalmasso20a,dalmasso_likelihood-free_2024,masserano_simulator-based_2023}.
 This technique applies to either test statistic and does not require large sample sizes, thereby enabling the construction of valid confidence intervals in a range of dark matter, neutrino or collider experiments where local asymptotics cannot be assumed~\cite{cranmer_practical_2015,NOvA:2017abs,ATLAS:2024jry,LZ:2025xkj}.

 As a drop-in replacement for the LRT statistic, FTS can be applied to any existing particle physics analysis and holds the potential to improve sensitivity in key measurements across experiments, such as neutrino oscillation parameters, Higgs self-coupling, Higgs width, effective field theory parameters and also searches, such as for dark matter.